Antonio Balzano

 Antonio Balzano (born 13 June 1986) is an Italian footballer who plays as a defender.

 Career

 Early career

 He grows with juvenile team of Bitonto.
 He joined at S.S.C.
 Bari when he was a boy.

 Pescara

 In July 2011, Balzano moved to Serie B side Pescara when his former club Atletico Roma dissolved.
 He made regular appearances for three years in Pescara and also served as a captain in his last term with the team.

 Cagliari

 Balzano joined Serie A side Cagliari in July 2014, where he was reunited with his former Pescara manager, Zdeněk Zeman.

 On 30 July 2015, Balzano extended the contract until 2018.

-In July 2016, he joined Serie B club Cesena on loan, with an conditional obligation to buy if the club won promotion to Serie A.
+In July 2016, he joined Serie B club Cesena on loan, with a conditional obligation to buy if the club won promotion to Serie A.

 On 4 February 2022, Balzano signed with Seregno in Serie C.